 It’s likely that at some point, you’ve experienced underarm pain.
 Considering that there are lots of blood vessels in this area as well as tendons and nerves, it’s not at all surprising that at some point you might experience discomfort in the region.
 In fact, your underarms are connected to certain muscles that can inflame the ganglia.

 That’s why it’s important to identify the source of your discomfort and evaluate whether your pain interferes with movement of your arms.
 If so, you should see a doctor.
-It’s not usually a serious issue, though there are some extreme cases where the lymph nodes are damaged, surgical intervention may be necessary.
+It’s not usually a serious issue, though there are some extreme cases where the lymph nodes are damaged and surgical intervention may be necessary.

 Causes of underarm pain

 This type of injury typically is characterized by a sudden and sharp pain in the underarm area.
 Generally, people who lift weights or perform strenuous activities usually experience it.